vikasreddy636/markerlessBoMI_FaMa/README.md

 step 0.1 --> download Python3 directly in Visual Studio Code and/or at this link https://www.python.org/downloads/ (python version >= 3.7)

-step 1 --> open a command window and type
+step 1 --> open a command window (terminal) and type

 ```
     $ cd